kactus2/kactus2dev/CONTRIBUTING.md

 # Reporting bugs and requesting new features
-Issues and feature requests should be reported at Kactus2 project management site: https://kactus2.cs.tut.fi.
+Issues and feature requests should be reported at Kactus2 Github issue tracker: https://github.com/kactus2/kactus2dev/issues.

 ## Guidelines:
 - Before submitting a new issue, please check the list of current issues, if the issue is already reported.
 If so,